Hot Flushes: Treatments and Triggers

 5. Find a treatment option that works for you

-Only 20 to 30% of women experiencing regular hot flushes seek help from a trusted medical professional, but it doesn't have to be that way.
+Only 49% of women experiencing regular hot flushes seek help from a trusted medical professional, but it doesn't have to be that way.

 In the case of regular hot flushes, prescribed medications, along with targeted supplements that can support you through your unique variety of symptoms, can often be the ‘missing piece of the puzzle' to help you feel like yourself again.
 Your doctor will also be able to help you rule out other health problems that may be contributing to your symptoms.